bucardo/bucardo_org/Bucardo/cli/index.md

 #### Checking that Bucardo is alive

-To send a "ping" to the MCP process of a running Bucardo, use:
+To send a "ping" to the MCP of a running Bucardo, use:

     bucardo ping [timeout]